-The green waste bin (also called organic or bio waste bin), for which no additional fees are charged in Bonn, is for vegetable and untreated (food) leftovers from the kitchen and waste in small quantities from the garden (for example wilted flowers or weeds).
+The green garbage can (also called bio garbage can), for which no additional fees are charged in Bonn, is for plant and food waste from the kitchen as well as waste in small quantities from the garden (for example, wilted flowers or weeds).
+Food waste from the catering industry, canteens, etc., are subject to special regulations and must be disposed of via a specialist company (food waste disposal company).
 We at bonnorange support garden owners who want to compost themselves with specially trained compost advisors.
-They will visit you as a garden owner and inform you about composting.
+They visit you as a garden owner and inform you about composting.
 To get you started, you will be given a pre-sorting container and a composting guide.
 The offer is a free service.
 Request your advice from our customer service on 0228 - 555 27 20 or by e-mail.

-What does not belong in the organic waste bin?
+What does not belong in the organic waste garbage can?

 ✕ Coated papers and glossy paper,

 ✕ Sweepings and vacuum cleaner bags,

 ✕ Feces of any kind (e.g., cat and dog excrement).

 ✕ Cat and small animal litter (also no eco, organic or natural cat litter).

 ✕ Tree cuttings, lawn sod (worn lawn sod, as the organic waste garbage can becomes too heavy and quickly breaks down, disposal via the mobile and stationary green containers or at the recycling centers)

 ✕ Soil (large weight makes organic waste garbage cans break down more quickly, disposal: larger quantities via a specialist company).